-2. Attackers can inject the malicious code into the place of the favicon code, HTML comments, or other parts of the source code.
-Another way of doing that is injecting malicious code into the third-party scripts.
+2. Attackers can inject malicious code into the place of the favicon code, HTML comments, or other parts of the source code.
+Another way of doing that is by injecting malicious code into third-party scripts.
 When the relevant page or script is called, the malicious code runs.

 3. When the relevant page or script is called, then the malicious code scans the page and looks for the purchase form.
 As the user enters credentials, the malicious code collects them.